 “Is it your first baby?”
 No my third.

 “Oh you’ll be an expert then.
 Glutton for punishment bet you’ll have your hands full then.
 What other kids do you have?

 Are they excited about their new sibling?”
 Ah no they aren’t alive unfortunately now that kills a networking event.

 “Do you know what you’re having?
 Is that what you wanted?
 Are you excited about it?”

+“Looking forward to the birth then?”
 “Baby will definitely take you by surprise by being really early.”
 Thanks for that I’m having a planned C Section so I hope not but again I don’t really want to go into that with a total stranger.